timrc-git/mdbm/gendoc/index.rst

 MDBM Developer Guide
 ====================

 ..
-Use the :hidden: option in any reST book that you plan to generate using RTFM.
-   RTFM's template supplies a master TOC in the sidebar of every page in the book.
+Use the :hidden: option in any reST book that you plan to generate using the doc tool. the doc tool's template supplies a master TOC in the sidebar of every page in the book.
    If you omit the :hidden: option, the index page will display the TOC twice: once in the sidebar and once in the main content area,